anthonylouisburns/icontent/README.md

 IContent's functionality is modeled after static content generation frameworks like [Hugo](http://gohugo.io/), and inspired by the entire IPython community particularly those using IPython for blogging.

 The core functionality is provide by [NBConvert](https://github.com/ipython/ipython/tree/master/IPython/nbconvert).
+IContent is a simple composition of a handful of individual [Docker](https://www.docker.com/) services, coordinated using [fig](http://www.fig.sh/).

 ###Checkout